 - Thermal underwear is highly recommended to stay warm

 A note on umbrellas: As mentioned, Ireland gets windy this time of year, and umbrellas generally don’t fare too well in the Irish wind.
 You may want to carry one around, but use it with caution.

 Check out this list for a more detailed rundown of what to pack for Ireland.

-Events & Places to Attend in Ireland in December
+Best Things to Do in Ireland in December

 Most tourists to Ireland will be in the three major cities.
 There’s nothing wrong with that.
 The cities offer lots to see and do, and many are in a position to provide day trips to nearby attractions.